Wilfred/trifle/docs/Numbers.md

 `1234` and `-999999`.
 You may also use underscores to group digits, e.g. `1_000_000`.

+Underscores may occur anywhere in numbers, except at the start. `_1` is treated as a symbol, not a number.

 Fractions literals are digits with a forward slash.
 Example fractions are `1/2`, `6/5` and `1/1_000`.